 In the end, it was worth it for me to have a healthy outdoor lifestyle, and enjoy the clean, cool Colorado.

 I really wanted to live closer to Ryan’s family, go on hikes with my friends every week, and get out in nature on a regular basis.

-If you’re in a similar position, this is how I recommend moving to Colorado with no money and no job.
+If you’re in a similar position, this is how I recommend moving to Colorado without a job and with no money.